RajGothi/CodeRAG/readme.md

 ```

 <!-- - `-git_url`: URL of the GitHub repository to be processed. -->
-- `-embedding_vector`: The embeddings model to use (e.g., "ollama", "openai","huggingface").
+- `-embedding_model`: The embeddings model to use (e.g., "ollama", "openai","huggingface").
 - `-LLM_model`: The LLM model to use for query processing (e.g., "llama3","openai","groq").
 - `-mode`: Mode of operation (e.g., "streaming","generate").
 <!-- - `-local_path`: Path to store the cloned repository. -->